MarikenvdVelden/bend-break-compromise/README.md

 ## Data

-The cleaned data file might be of interest.

-* [cleaned_data.RData](data/intermediate/cleaned_data.RData) This file contains demographic information as well as position on political issues (COVID-19, Defence, Education, Immigration), vote choice, ideological position, political efficacy, and attitudes towards women in politics.
+The [cleaned data file](data/intermediate/cleaned_data.RData) might be of interest.
+This file contains demographic information as well as position on political issues (COVID-19, Defence, Education, Immigration), vote choice, ideological position, political efficacy, and attitudes towards women in politics.

 ## Results